haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 # Theory 1: Georeferencing & digitizing

 ## Digitizing
 When some kind of urban development happens, the data we use in GIS needs to updated.
 Someone has to go in and updated the changes to the roads, buildings, and others.
-This would be done by digitizing the changes, as you will be learning in this theory and exercise.
+This would be done by digitizing the changes, which is the process of converting geographic data into digital form.

 For this practice we are going to use the Nokia Arena development in Tampere, as you can see below, there have been a significant amount of changes with this project.